High Bridge, Lincoln: History

 Bridges like this were common in the Middle Ages, the best known being London Bridge, but most have long since been demolished because of their obstruction to the river flow and to shipping.

 The Glory Hole is the name given by generations of boaters to the High Bridge in Lincoln.
-It has a narrow and crooked arch which sets a limit on the size of boats using the Witham and going from Brayford Pool, at the start of Foss Dyke, to Boston and the sea.
+Locally, the term extends to the pedestrian walkways leading up to the bridge, some of which sit on original wooden structures.
+The structure has a narrow and crooked arch which sets a limit on the size of boats using the Witham and going from Brayford Pool, at the start of Foss Dyke, to Boston and the sea.

-Since the 14th century the bridge has contributed to floods in Lincoln and after any heavy rain the bridge is virtually unnavigable, which may be why it got its name.
+Since the 14th century, the bridge has contributed to floods in Lincoln and after any heavy rain the bridge is virtually unnavigable to boats, which may be why it got its name.
 A design by William Jessop in the 19th century to reroute the waters of the Witham through the south of the town was never implemented.

 The bridge is both a grade I listed building and a scheduled monument.